-Child Self-harm - eating disorders, self-mutilation and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as Poor attention / concentration (world of their becoming aggressive or withdrawn own) Pain, bleeding, bruising or itching in genital and Sudden changes in school work habits, become /or anal area truant Sexually exploited or indiscriminate choice of sexual partners
+Indicators in a child/ young person

+Self-harm - eating disorders, self-mutilation Poor self-image, self-harm, self-hatred

+and suicide attempts

+Running away from home Inappropriate sexualised conduct

+Reluctant to undress for PE Withdrawal, isolation or excessive worrying

+Pregnancy Sexual knowledge or behaviour

+inappropriate to age/stage of development,

+or that is unusually explicit

+Inexplicable changes in behaviour, such as Poor attention / concentration (world of

+becoming aggressive or withdrawn their own)

+Pain, bleeding, bruising or itching in genital Sudden changes in schoolwork habits,

+and /or anal area become truant

+Sexually exploited or indiscriminate choice

+of sexual partners

 If staff have any concerns about a child's welfare, they should act on them immediately.
 If staff have a concern, they should follow this policy and speak to the DSL/DDSL.
-The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.